electron/electron/docs/api/crash-reporter.md

 Returns the date and ID of last crash report, when there was no crash report sent or the crash reporter is not started, `null` will be returned.

+## crashReporter.getUploadedReports()

+Returns all uploaded crash reports, each report contains date and uploaded ID.

 # crash-reporter payload